 While the causes of SAD aren’t completely understood, it’s clear the condition is triggered by reduced exposure to sunlight, which may reset our internal clocks and hormones.
 SAD affects women more than men, but we don’t yet know why.

 Different than the “winter blues” many of us feel when the days are darkest, SAD is a serious condition that should be treated by a professional.
-Symptoms may be exacerbated this winter by the loneliness of social distancing during COVID-19.

 Common Seasonal Affective Disorder Symptoms